Skip to main content

 Hit Convert — it happens locally

 Click Convert and watch it go.
 There's no upload, no server queue, no waiting.
-The converter runs QuickTime Movie → Graphics Interchange Format entirely in your browser tab using WebAssembly.
+The converter runs QuickTime Movie → Graphics Interchange Format entirely in your browser tab.
 Most files finish in 1–3 seconds.

 3. 3